 Here you will find information about forthcoming events for Petreans taking place in College and elsewhere in the coming months.

-Since the outbreak of COVID-19 we have sadly had to cancel most of our events this year, details of which events are cancelled are listed below.
-We will also be putting information here about virtual events in and around College and the University which you can enjoy remotely.
+Since the outbreak of COVID-19 we have sadly had to cancel most of our events this year, so we will be using this space in the meantime to tell you about the virtual events in and around College and the University which you can enjoy remotely.

 If you have any questions, please contact Ellissa Chilley